curlydoodle/portfolio/README.md

 ## Personal Website
-Made with SvelteKit + Tailwind.
+Simple, clean & fast portfolio website made with SvelteKit + Tailwind.

-Change the texts and use it for yourself.

 Leave a star if you liked it.